Creating Rule-Based Dimensions

 Important:To create a rule-based dimension, you must have the Manage organization or Manage rule-based-dimensions role.
 For complete descriptions of each role available in Flexera One, see Flexera One Roles.

-To create rule-based dimensions:
+To create a rule-based dimension:

 1. Go to the Rule-Based Dimensions page (Administration > Cloud Settings > Rule-Based Dimensions).